+List legislative, regulatory and other measures that implement the provisions on access to environmental information in article 4.

+Explain how each paragraph of article 4 has been implemented.
+Describe the transposition of the relevant definitions in article 2 and the non-discrimination requirement in article 3, paragraph 9.

+Answer:

-Sweden has a long tradition of openness and transparency, or insight, in the activities of public authorities.
-Under the principle of public access to official documents, set out in the Constitution, the public and the media have to have insight into the activities of the State, local government and public authorities.
-Generally, when the principle of public access to official documents is discussed, what is being referred to in the first place are the rules on the public nature of official documents in chapter 2 of the Freedom of the Press Act, which is part of the Constitution.
-The principle that all citizens are entitled to examine documents held by public authorities was introduced in Sweden in 1766 through the adoption of the first Freedom of the Press Act.
-The regulations in chapter 2 of the Freedom of the Press Act give the public the right to examine both documents received by and documents drawn up by a public authority.
-An authority can only decide that a document shall be secret pursuant to a secrecy provision in an act of law.
-In addition, an authority is required to provide public information from official documents on request.
+Sweden has a long tradition of openness and transparency regarding public administration.
+Under the principle of public access to information, set out in the Constitution, the public and representatives of the media have the right to insight into, and access to information about, the activities of central and local government.
+Generally, when the principle of public access to information is discussed, what is being referred to in the first place are the rules on the public nature of official documents in chapter 2 of the Freedom of the Press Act (1949:105), which is one of Sweden’s four fundamental laws.
+The right of citizens to access documents held by public authorities was introduced in Sweden for the first time in the Freedom of the Press Act of 1776.
+The regulations in chapter 2 of the Freedom of the Press Act give the public the right to access documents regarded as public.
+A document is official if it is being held by a public authority and can, under special rules, be considered to have been received by or drawn up by the public authority.
+A public authority can only decide that an official document shall be secret pursuant to a secrecy provision in an act of law.
+In addition, a public authority is required to provide public information from official documents on request.

+Official documents that are not covered by secrecy are public irrespective of whether they contain environmental information or any other information.

+The provisions of the Freedom of the Press Act on the right to access documents held by a public authority are supplemented by the Act (2005:181) on Environmental Information Held by Certain Private-sector Bodies, which gives the public the right to access documents held by private-sector bodies that perform public administrative tasks.
+This Act defines environmental information as [information about] the environment and factors that can affect the environment or how people’s health, safety and living conditions and cultural environments and construction works can be affected by the environment or by factors that can affect the environment.

-The principle of public access to official documents is also manifested in other ways.
-Officials in public authorities in Sweden have freedom of expression.
-This means that there is no general duty to observe confidentiality, and instead the general rule for officials is freedom of speech.
-In addition, officials in Swedish authorities have a far-reaching right to disclose information subject to secrecy in order for the information to be published in the media.
-Even if the freedom to communicate information does not give the public a right to information, the principle of freedom of communication does give officials an opportunity to inform the media about what is happening in their area.
-Other manifestations of the principle of public access to official documents are open debates and open court hearings.
+In addition to the public nature of documents, the principle of public access to documents also includes a right for public employees to publish information or to communicate it for publication in media protected by the constitution, e.g. newspapers, TV and radio (freedom to publish information).
+The regulation of the obligation to observe secrecy in the Public Access to Information and Secrecy Act is restricted by the regulation of the freedom to publish information in that an official has a relatively far-reaching right to disclose information covered by secrecy for the purpose of publication.
+Even though the freedom to publish information does not give the public any right to information, the principle of freedom to publish information gives officials a possibility of informing the media about what is happening in their area.
+But this does not mean a right to release a secret official document but only a right to release the information in the document concerned.
+Another expression of the principle of public access to information is public access to court hearings and meetings of decision-making assemblies.